ESTHERKISHK/intro-se-1-hash-iteration-mini-lab/README.md

 For example, to print Zara's favorite book, you'd use the code `puts favorite_books[:zara]`.

+Open up iterate.rb, code out solutions to the challenges, and enter the command `ruby iterate.rb` in the console when you're ready to run it.

+### Tips, examples, & answers

 Iteration for a hash is really similar to iteration for an array.
 Here's an example:

 ```Ruby